the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

-= [TBD] =
+= [5.14.0] TBD =

+* Feature - Add a Filter Bar upsell banner to the Filters tab that displays when the Filter Bar plugin isn't active.
+[TEC-4238]
 * Tweak - Correct documentation around the subscribe link filters.
 Add link slug as array keys for `tec_views_v2_single_subscribe_links` filter.
 [TEC-4215]
 * Tweak - Move and deprecate some methods specific to the Google Calendar link from Main to the new Google_Calendar class.
 [TEC-4235]
+* Tweak - Prevent scripts from loading on all Admin pages, only load on pages needed.
+* Tweak - Performance improvements around Block Asset loading and redundancy.
+* Tweak - Internal caching of values to reduce `get_option()` call count.
+* Tweak - Switch from `sanitize_title_with_dashes` to `sanitize_key` in a couple instances for performance gains.
 * Fix - Ensure that the tec_views_v2_use_subscribe_links filter applies to the single event view.
 [TEC-4219]
 * Fix - Hide the "Export to .ics file" link by default, allow showing it via a filter.
 Also ensure the link is correct.
 [TEC-4214]
 * Fix - Serve a single event import url for Google Calendar on the single event view.
 [TEC-4235]
-* Feature - Add a Filter Bar upsell banner to the Filters tab that displays when the Filter Bar plugin isn't active.
-[TEC-4238]

 = [5.13.0] 2022-01-31 =